-Digital outputs consist of the 1.8V CMOS signals D0-D11, DRDY, OVR and OGND.
+Digital outputs consist of the LVDS signals D0-D11, DL, DRDY and OVR.

-The ADC12C170 has 16 CMOS compatible data output pins: 12 data output bits corresponding to the converted input value, a data ready (DRDY) signal that should be used to capture the output data, an over-range indicator (OVR) which is set high when the sample amplitude exceeds the 12-Bit conversion range and two output ground pins (OGND) which should be ignored except when used for compatibility with a 14 bit part.
+The ADC12V170 has 16 LVDS compatible data output pins: 12 data output bits corresponding to the converted input value, 2 output pins that are always set to LVDS low, a data ready (DRDY) signal that should be used to capture the output data and an over-range indicator (OVR) which is set high when the sample amplitude exceeds the 12-Bit conversion range.
 Valid data is present at these outputs while the PD/Sleep pin is low.